fujichaaan/compaRison/README.md

 # qc4lab

-A Shiny app for quality control for two measurements
+A Shiny app for quality control for two measurements in laboratory settings

 ## 0. Running this App
 Please access the following URL to run this web app: